 Consumers think with both their rational and emotional brains.
-Study after study shows that when we buy, we’re led by emotion first.
-Logic shows up later to justify the money we’ve spent (or are about to spend)—especially when we’re indulging wants, not just needs.
+Study after study shows that when people buy, they’re led by emotion first.
+Logic shows up later to justify the money they’ve spent (or are about to spend)—especially when they’re indulging wants, not just needs.

 Okay—those findings track with common sense and decades of marketing practice.
 The real question is how businesses can harness emotions to connect with customers in a way that’s authentic and sustainable.
 Use the following tactics and examples to guide you.